Chapter 5:

 Galatians 5:19-24

-Now the works of the flesh are manifest, and they are fornication, uncleanness, loose conduct, idolatry, practice of spiritism, enmities, strife, jealousy, fits of anger, contentions, divisions, sects, envies, drunken bouts, revelries, and things like these.
-As to these things I am forewarning you, the same way as I did forewarn you, that those who practice such things will not inherit God's kingdom.
-On the other hand, the fruitage of the spirit is love, joy, peace, long-suffering, kindness, goodness, faith, mildness, self-control.
+Now the works of the flesh are plainly seen, and they are sexual immorality, uncleanness, brazen conduct, idolatry, spiritism, hostility, strife, jealousy, fits of anger, dissensions, divisions, sects, envy, drunkenness, wild parties, and things like these.
+I am forewarning you about these things, the same way I already warned you, that those who practice such things will not inherit God's Kingdom.
+On the other hand, the fruitage of the spirit is love, joy, peace, patience, kindness, goodness, faith, mildness, self-control.
 Against such things there is no law.
-Moreover, those who belong to Christ Jesus impaled the flesh together with its passions and desires.
+Moreover, those who belong to Christ Jesus have nailed to the stake the flesh together with its passions and desires.

 John 5:22-24

-For the Father judges no one at all, but he has committed all the judging to the Son, in order that all may honor the Son just as they honor the Father.
-He that does not honor the Son does not honor the Father who sent him.
-Most truly I say to you, he that hears my word and believes him that sent me has everlasting life, and he does not come into judgment but has passed over from death to life.
+For the Father judges no one at all, but he has entrusted all the judging to the Son, so that all may honor the Son just as they honor the Father.
+Whoever does not honor the Son does not honor the Father who sent him.
+Most truly I say to you, whoever hears my word and believes the One who sent me has everlasting life, and he does not come into judgment but has passed over from death to life.

 John 3:35-36